brycewray/astro-site-legacy/src/pages/posts/2020/05/thousand-words-indeed.md

 ## Nothing more than feelings?

-From the earliest days of this site, I've said the following on the [home page](/):
+From the earliest days of this site, I've [said the following](/about/):

 > I hope you find this site a source of various little nuggets of helpful info, and occasionally a laugh or two---even if I hadn't intended it, but especially if I had.